awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-update-management.md

-# Instance update management in Amazon Lightsail<a name="amazon-lightsail-update-management"></a>
+# Instance and container service update management in Amazon Lightsail<a name="amazon-lightsail-update-management"></a>

- *Last updated: October 27, 2021*
+ *Last updated: April 20, 2022*

-We recommend that you regularly patch, update, and secure the operating system and applications on your Amazon Lightsail instances\.
+Amazon Web Services \(AWS\), Amazon Lightsail, and third\-party application vendors periodically update and patch the instance images \(also known as *blueprints*\) that are available on Lightsail\.
+AWS and Lightsail do not update or patch the operating system or applications on instances after you create them\.
+Lightsail also does not update or patch the operating system and software that you configure on your Lightsail container services\.
+Therefore, we recommend that you regularly update, patch, and secure the operating system and applications on your Amazon Lightsail instances and container services\.
 For more information, see the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/)\.

+## Instance blueprint software support<a name="instance-blueprint-vendor-links"></a>

 The following list of Amazon Lightsail platforms and blueprints links to each vendor’s support page\.
 There, you can view information such as how\-to guides, and keeping your operating system and application up to date\.
 You can use any automatic update service or recommended process for installing updates that are provided by the application vendor\.